Acclaimed Novelist & Story Writer

 “I lost my innocence to Mary Gaistkill; I think a lot of people did.” —Nerve.com

 Award-winning author Mary Gaitskill is best known for delivering powerful stories of dislocation, longing, and desire with prose that “glides lightly over unsoundable depths” (Village Voice).
-She is the author of the novels Two Girls, Fat and Thin, and Veronica, which was nominated for the 2005 National Book Award, National Critic’s Circle Award, and LA Times Book Award, and Two Girls, Fat and Thin (1991).
+She is the author of three novels: The Mare (2015), Veronica (2005), which was nominated for the 2005 National Book Award, National Critic’s Circle Award, and LA Times Book Award, and Two Girls, Fat and Thin (1991).
 Gaitskill’s most recent publication is her novella This Is Pleasure (2019) where she considers our present moment through the lens of a particular #MeToo incident.
 She is also the author of the story collections Bad Behavior and Because They Wanted To, which was nominated for the PEN/Faulkner in 1998.
 Bad Behavior, now a classic, made critical waves when it was first published, heralding Gaitskill’s arrival on the literary scene and established her as one of the sharpest, erotically charged, and audaciously funny writing talents of contemporary literature.
 In addition, Gaitskill is the author of the essay collection Somebody With A Little Hammer (2017).
 About her story collection, Don’t Cry, about which Bomb Magazine declared: “Written with her distinctive, uncanny combination of bluntness and high lyricism, Don’t Cry takes its place among artworks of great moral seriousness.”
-Gaitskill’s next novel, The Mare, will be published in November 2015.

 Mary Gaitskill was born in 1954 in Lexington, Kentucky.
 In 1981 Gaitskill graduated from the University of Michigan, where she won an award for her collection of short fiction The Woman Who Knew Judo and Other Stories.